sagemath/trac_to_gh/Issue 1906.md

 # Issue 1906: [with patch, needs review] eisenstein_series_qexp does not pay attention to the field parameter

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1906

 Original creator: AlexGhitza